pombase/website/frontend/src/docs/documentation/gene-page-basic-information.md

 7. The size of the mature gene product.
 For protein-coding genes, the length (number of amino acid residues) and molecular weight are shown.
-8. Static graphic from the PomBase Genome Browser showing the region around the gene
+8. Links to genome browsers (PomBase JBrowse and the *S. pombe* browser at Ensembl Fungi), centred on the location of the gene
-9. Link to the PomBase Genome Browser, centred on the location of the gene
+9. Static graphic from the PomBase Genome Browser showing the region around the gene

 10. Links to gene pages for nearby genes